Law with Business students talking

 Worried about your grades?

-If you're not sure you meet the entry requirements, or need some help to get uni-ready, then we offer LLB (Hons) Law with Business with a Foundation Year to bring you up to speed.
+If you're not sure you meet the entry requirements, or need some help to get uni-ready, then we offer LLB (Hons) Law with Business with a Foundation Year through our partners at ICP to bring you up to speed.
 When you successfully finish, you'll get a guaranteed place on LLB (Hons) Law with Business.

 Typical offers for LLB (Hons) Law with Business with Foundation Year